theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

-# Scratch-3DS
+# Scratch-Everywhere
-A work in progress runtime made in C++ aimed to bring most Scratch 3 projects over to the Nintendo 3DS, Wii U, Wii, GameCube, and Switch.
+A work in progress runtime made in C++ aimed to bring most Scratch 3 projects over to the Nintendo 3DS, Wii U, Wii, GameCube, and Switch!

 ![Software running a simple Scratch Project](scratchcats3ds.gif)